edward-shen/MMM-pages/README.md

 To use this module, add a configuration to the modules array in the `config/config.js` file.

+There are two ways to configure this module: Using the module names or using class names.
+The module name based configuration is easier to use, but has the limitations that you can only use one instance of each module.
+So if you want to use multiple instances of the same module, you have to use the class based configuration.

 *Note*: Some of the module names used in the following examples are fictitious.

 ### Module name based configuration